-Lisa Armstrong is an award-winning journalist with credits in The New York Times, The Intercept, The Daily Beast, Rolling Stone, USA Today, The New Yorker online, and several other publications and websites.
+Lisa Armstrong is an award-winning journalist with credits in The New York Times, The Intercept, The Daily Beast, Rolling Stone, USA Today, The New Yorker, and several other publications and websites.

-She has reported from several countries, including Sierra Leone, Kenya, and the Philippines.
-She reported from Haiti from 2010 to 2014 through grants from The Pulitzer Center on Crisis Reporting and NYU.
+She has reported from Sierra Leone, Kenya, and the Philippines.
+From 2010 to 2014, she also reported from Haiti through grants from The Pulitzer Center on Crisis Reporting and NYU.
 She has been featured on NPR and the BBC, discussing rape in the camps in Haiti and HIV/AIDS in the aftermath of the earthquake.

-Among the honors Armstrong has received are the National Press Club’s Joan Friedenberg Award for Online Journalism and an award for investigative reporting for an article about African American women who were sterilized by the state of North Carolina.
+Armstrong has received the National Press Club’s Joan Friedenberg Award for Online Journalism and an award for investigative reporting for an article about African American women who were sterilized by the state of North Carolina.

 Armstrong also directed a documentary about a young man who was incarcerated in an adult prison when he was 16.
-The film, “Little Boy Lost,” premiered in May 2017 and was included in part of a panel discussion at SXSW 2018.
+The film, “Little Boy Lost,” premiered in May 2017 and was featured in the Social Impact track at SXSW 2018.

 Armstrong is a 2019 United States Artists Fellow in Writing and a 2018 Justice Reporting Fellow for the John Jay/Langeloth Foundation Fellowship on Reinventing Solitary Confinement.